VictorTrapenok/grammar-ai.app/src/pages/terms.md

 We do not guarantee:

 - Continuous availability of the service
-- Error-free operation
+- 100% accurate grammar correction or translation
 - Compatibility with all devices
-- Uninterrupted AI companion functionality
+- Uninterrupted service availability

 ### 9.2 Maintenance and Updates